2.5 Static enumerations

 sales_territory.xom file, then you will see that sales territories have a

-group field, which specifies one of the territories' global regions: North America, Europe or Pacific.
+group field, which specifies one of the territories' global regions: North America, Europe, or the Pacific.

 <object name="sales territory">